codex-academy/database-intro/steps/data_modelling.md

   * What data do we need for each entity?
   * How do the entities relate to each other?

 Once the above questions are answered we have the basic information for creating a data model.
-From the data model we can create a database.
+From the data model we can create a database schema.

+## Database schema

+A database [schema](http://stackoverflow.com/a/25094254/229493) is the physical implementation of the a data model in a database management system (DBMS).
+The DBMS or database that you will use is MySQL.
+You use [SQL scripts](/steps/running_sql_scripts.html) to create the database, tables and foreign keys.